ap-csa-2024-2025/intro-assignment-Jamiee-N/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is
+* Something interesting about me is I like matcha
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: If you had to dye your hair any color what would it be?!
-* List your sports and extracurriculars you participate in hello
+* List your sports and extracurriculars you participate in: VACC, MERITS, Upward Bound